typohnebild/numpy-vs-mir/README.md

 But there is another programming language comming up the last years **D**

 D combines the best parts of C and Python and is therefore competitive to pythons numpy package.
 It serves an numpy like D-package called MIR.
 This makes D comparabel to Python.
-Therefore, we decided to implement a multigrid implementation in both languages and compare their FLOPs.

 There are already some comparison of D and Python, like [^fn1] and [^fn2] but compare relative simple instructions.
 We wanted to compare these to with a more complex application from HPC and implemented a multigrid solver in both.